Community Safe Rooms

 Outer skin is 3/16” and the inner skin is 12-gauge with “Z” bracing and has three (3) deadbolt locks for maximum strength and security

 Base: Shelter is secured to concrete pad using special Hilti anchors

 Downloadable Snapshot of The Community Steel Safe Room Specifications

 There are a variety of programs that provide grants for purchasing and installing community storm shelters.
 Some of the available funding includes:

 For more information on community grants and funding, go to:

-Capacity - Community Shelters are required to provide more square footage per person than residential shelters.
-This is to make sure they are providing room for sitting for the handicapped and elderly.
-Community shelters must provide 5 square feet per person where residential shelters only have to provide 3 square feet per person.
-This is why an 8 x 10 community shelter will have a lesser capacity than the same size of residential shelter.
+Capacity: Community Shelters are required to provide more square footage per person than residential shelters.
+This is to make sure they are providing sitting room for the handicapped and elderly.
+Community shelters must provide 5 square feet per person whereas residential shelters only have to provide 3 square feet per person.
+This is why an 8 x 10 community shelter will have a lesser capacity than the same size residential shelter.

-Ventilation - Community Shelters are required by FEMA to have a different ventilation design (ventilation schedule) than residential shgelters. to allow for the difference in
+Ventilation: Community Shelters are required by FEMA to have a different ventilation design (ventilation schedule) than residential shelters to allow for the difference in capacity.

 Safety Features: Community Shelters are required to have the following safety features provided at the time of installation.